ECAL-Technologies-Centre/e-ink/README.md

 #### Changing the time
 1. Click anywhere on the canvas.
 A popup will show the current time.
-2. Click on any of the digits `00:00:00`.
+2. Click on any digits of `00:00:00`.
 Hours, minutes and seconds are changed indepedently.
 You can also drag them for fast incrementation.
+3. Click outside the digits to close the popup.

 ------------